Two abducted girls rescued, 3 kidnappers held in Capital - Pakistan Observer

 Both girls have been sent to Darul Aman while police have obtained physical remand of the kidnappers from the concerned court.
 Further investigation is underway from them.

-Inspector General of Police Islamabad Jan Muhammad and Senior Superintendent of Police (Operations) Najeeb-ur-Rehman Bugvi has appreciated this performance and announced cash prizes and commendation certificates for the members of police team.
+Inspector General of Police Islamabad Jan Muhammad and Senior Superintendent of Police (Operations) Najeeb-ur-Rehman Bugvi has appreciated this performance and announced cash prizes and commendation certificates for the members of police team.—INP